Last updated: 07/30/2026 06:50:53

 Secondary outcomes:

-Timeframe: During 7 days after each study intervention administration (study interventions administered at Day 1 and Day 169)
+Timeframe: During the 7 days after each study intervention administration (study intervention administered at Day 1 and Day 169)

-Number of infants with unsolicited adverse events (AEs)
+Number of participants with unsolicited adverse events (AEs)

-Number of infants with deviations from laboratory reference values of hematological, renal, and hepatic panel test results
+Number of participants with change from baseline in hematological, renal, and hepatic panel test results with respect to laboratory reference ranges at Day 8

-Timeframe: Day 8 compared with baseline (Day 1)
+Timeframe: Day 8 compared to baseline (pre-Dose 1 at Day 1)

-Number of infants with deviations from laboratory reference values of hematological, renal, and hepatic panel test results compared to pre-Dose 2 values
+Number of participants with change from baseline in hematological, renal, and hepatic panel test results with respect to laboratory reference ranges at Day 176

 Anti-measles IgG concentrations expressed as GMCs

-Timeframe: At Day 1 (before the first MR-VAC vaccination) and Day 197 (28 days after the second MR-VAC vaccination)
+Timeframe: At Day 1 (before the first MR-VAC) and at Day 197 (28 days after the second MR-VAC vaccination)

 Anti-rubella IgG concentrations expressed as GMCs

-Timeframe: At Day 1 (before the first MR-VAC vaccination) and Day 197 (28 days after the second MR-VAC vaccination)
+Timeframe: At Day 1 (before the first MR-VAC) and at Day 197 (28 days after the second MR-VAC vaccination)

 Timeframe: At Day 197 (28 days after the second MR-VAC vaccination)